-Unlike some cities, Wimberley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wimberley are a mix of both white- and blue-collar jobs.
-Overall, Wimberley is a city of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Wimberley who work in management occupations (25.61%), office and administrative support (11.45%), and sales jobs (9.68%).
+Wimberley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Wimberley is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Wimberley who work in management occupations (22.75%), sales jobs (17.32%), and maintenance occupations (6.33%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wimberley is worth considering.

 The per capita income in Wimberley in 2018 was $41,895, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $167,580 for a family of four.
 However, Wimberley contains both very wealthy and poor people as well.

 Wimberley is a somewhat ethnically-diverse city.
 The people who call Wimberley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wimberley residents report their race to be White, followed by Asian.
 Wimberley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.48% of the city’s residents.
-Important ancestries of people in Wimberley include Irish, German, English, Scots-Irish, and Dutch.
+People of Hispanic or Latino origin account for 11.13% of the city’s residents.
+Important ancestries of people in Wimberley include German, Irish, English, Czech, and British.